-Learning to use assistive technology can smash communication barriers for disabled people, allowing the person to use social media or their smart phone to stay in touch with family and friends.
+Learning to use assistive technology can smash communication barriers for people with disabilities, allowing them to use social media or their smart phone to stay in touch with family and friends.
 Livability services devote many staff hours to training and assisting the people we support with alternative communications aids.

 At Treetops, Livability’s Essex residential home for adults with high dependency needs, many people choose to adopt this technology – and put in the hours it takes to learn to use it well – so they can enjoy communicating independently again.